 - That event results in a capital gain

-- The taxpayer is a small business either by satisfying the maximum net asset value test (i.e. the net value of CGT assets that the business and entities connected with it and its affiliates and entities connected with them must not exceed $6m) or otherwise carries on business and has an aggregated turnover of less than $2m.
+- The taxpayer is a small business either by satisfying the maximum net asset value test (i.e. the net value of CGT assets that the business and entities connected with it and its affiliates and entities connected with them must not exceed $6m) or otherwise carries on the business and has an aggregated turnover of less than $2m

 - The CGT asset disposed of satisfies an active asset test